How to Start an Internet Pharmacy Startup Like Capsule?

 But what started as the compulsion to get medicines while avoiding coronavirus has now become their most preferred way to buy medicines.

-The question is, are you equipped with the right technology to cope up with new consumer behaviour?
+The question is, are you equipped with the right technology to cope with new consumer behavior?

 Our other interesting resources on healthcare IT and automation:

-What do we think in terms of the future of internet pharmacy after a pandemic?
+What do we think in terms of the future of digital pharmacy after a pandemic?

-The concept of the internet pharmacy is old with several startups offering doorstep delivery of medicines for a long time.
+The concept of digital pharmacy is old with several startups offering doorstep delivery of medicines for a long time.

-However, the idea of internet pharmacy was not successful until pandemic forced people to adopt online mediums to buy essential items including medicines.
+However, the idea of digital pharmacy was not successful until the pandemic forced people to adopt online mediums to buy essential items including medicines.

-During this time, existing internet pharmacy startups experienced exponential growth.
+During this time, existing digital pharmacy startups experienced exponential growth.
 Several new online pharmacy startups have also been launched.
-And brick-and-mortar pharmacy stores invested hugely to go digital.
+And brick-and-mortar pharmacy stores have invested hugely to go digital.

 The entire industry received a makeover.
-And the major factor causing the overnight transformation of the pharmacy industry was the recognized benefits of online pharmacies at the consumer front.
+And the major factor causing the overnight transformation of the pharmacy industry was the recognized benefits of online pharmacies on the consumer front.

-While ordering medicines online during the lockdown period, consumers became aware of the true benefits an internet pharmacy could offer.
-They found it more convenient, fast, reliable and affordable than visiting the pharmacy store.
+While ordering medicines online during the lockdown period, consumers became aware of the true benefits a digital pharmacy could offer.
+They found it more convenient, fast, reliable, and affordable than visiting the pharmacy store.

-Slowly, it became their firm belief that choosing an internet pharmacy is a more rational choice.
+Slowly, it became their firm belief that choosing a digital pharmacy is a more rational choice.

 And it is observed that when there is a firm belief for a startup in the consumer community, it takes years and many times decades to alter their belief.